Center-Sensitive Kernel Optimization for Efficient On-Device Incremental Learning: Conclusion

 \section{Conclusion}

-In conclusion, this study proposes a simple but effective edge-friendly incremental learning framework.
-Our empirical study find that the central kernel is pivotal for maximizing knowledge intensity when learning new data, while freezing other kernels can effectively balance new knowledge learning and catastrophic forgetting.
-We further propose a center-sensitive kernel optimization framework and dynamic channel element selection strategies significantly reduce the cost of gradient calculations and back-propagation.
-Besides, the proposed dynamic channel element selection strategy facilitate a sparse orthogonal gradient projection, further reducing optimization complexity.
+~ In conclusion, this study proposes a simple yet effective low-cost incremental learning framework.
+Our empirical study finds that the central kernel is pivotal for maximizing knowledge intensity when learning new data, while freezing other kernels can effectively balance new knowledge learning and catastrophic forgetting.
+We further propose a center-sensitive kernel optimization framework and dynamic channel element selection strategies to significantly reduce the cost of gradient calculations and back-propagation.
+Besides, the proposed dynamic channel element selection strategy facilitates a sparse orthogonal gradient projection, further reducing the optimization burden.
 Extensive experiments demonstrate our method is efficient and effective, indicating its potential for advancing edge intelligence in dynamic environments.
-Future work will continue to explore the performance and applicability of on-device incremental learning.
+Future work will continue to explore the performance and applicability of low-cost incremental learning.